enmanish/glua_things/README.md

-# glua_things
+# garrysmod things
-These are small glua scripts, that were made by me
+These are small glua scripts for garry's mod, that were made by me